LeonardoSpi/erl_assignment1/Readme.md

 ## Overview

-This package was developed as a solution of the first assignment of the Research Track I course of Robotics Engineering held by Professor Recchiuto Carmine.
-The package allows a simulated robot to generate and reach random goals in a 2d space in ros stage.
+This package was developed as a solution of the first assignment of the Experimental Robotics Laboratory course of Robotics Engineering held by Professors Buoncompagni Luca and Recchiuto Carmine.
+The package recreates the ontology of cluedo boardgame, while a robot reach random goals in a 2d space in ros stage.

 ![](architecture.png)